-Setting up Bitbucket Server to use your SMTP mail server:
+Setting up Bitbucket Data Center and Server to use your SMTP mail server:

-- allows Bitbucket Server to send notifications about events to do with pull requests.
-See Using pull requests in Bitbucket Server.
+- allows Bitbucket to send notifications about events to do with commit discussions, pull requests and repositories.
 Note that if the mail server fails, notifications will be dropped.

-- allows a user to reset his or her password if they forget it.
+- allows a user to reset their password if they forget it.

-See Supported platforms for the mail clients supported by Bitbucket Server.
+See Supported platforms for the mail clients supported by Bitbucket.

 The hostname of the mail server (for example "localhost" or "192.168.1.15").

 The port of the mail server (if unspecified, the port 25 will be used).